 The Ox is the second animal sign in the Chinese zodiac cycle.
 The old Chinese story behind this was that the Jade emperor ordered a race to select the 12 animals to be his personal guards.
 The animals arrived in the order of the cycle.

-The Ox was the second animal to cross the finish line in a race to the Heavenly gate.
-He finished just behind the clever rat, who was riding on the Ox and jumped across the finish line just before the Ox crossed it!
+The ox finished the race just behind the clever rat, who was riding on the Ox and jumped across the finish line just before the Ox crossed it!

 The Ox Personality